Crewe/udacity-full-stack/conference-central/README.md

 to fix every sessions individually which could be quite cumbersome, as there's no guaruntee that they were all mispelled the same way.

+Also, sessions may only be added to a wishlist if the user is attending the conference it's in.
+And if you unregister from the conference the sessions associated with that conference will also be removed from the wishlist.

 ## Task 3
 **Think about other types of queries that would be useful for this application.